ProjectTIER/ProjectTIER_R/README.md

 1. indicate which of your original data files it pertains to.
 1. state what relevant information it contains.

-The Metadata Guide as a Markdown document so that it can be rendered properly on GitHub, and any changes can be tracked.
+The Metadata Guide should be a Markdown document so that it can be rendered properly on GitHub, and any changes can be tracked.
 It should be named `metadata_guide.md`.
 This file should be stored in the `metadata` folder.

 ##### Supplements